ApoloXO/Uncertainty-Finance/README.md

 osparcity.m: output relative equality test
 normsm.m: Metrics: Frobenius, norm1, norminf
 ometric.m: output metrics
-flagm.m: Flags (indicators where prices and risk are most appart from each other under stochastic and uncertainty environment)
+flagm.m: Flags (indicators where prices and risk are most apart from each other under stochastic and uncertainty environment)